ehtishamnaveed/ehtishamnaveed/README.md

 - 👋 Hi, I’m @ehteshamnaveed
 - 👀 I’m interested in < IT, Programming, Graphic Desinging >
 - 🌱 I’m currently learning < Programmming(c++) >
-- 📫 How to reach me  < ehteshamnaveed199@gmail.com > < https://www.linkedin.com/in/ehtesham-naveed-65b765201/ >
+- 📫 How to reach me Email: < ehteshamnaveed199@gmail.com > Linkdin: < https://www.linkedin.com/in/ehtesham-naveed-65b765201/ >

 <!---
 ehteshamnaveed/ehteshamnaveed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.